 Trail Updates Around Damascus

 Get the latest trail updates for alerts and trail conditions around Damascus, Virginia.
 Know before you go.
+More information below on current conditions:

 This is Trail Town USA.
 Several major trails pass through the heart of Damascus, including the Appalachian Trail and Virginia Creeper Trail.
 From Damascus, access multi-use trails and motorized routes in Mount Rogers National Recreation Area, George Washington-Jefferson National Forest in Virginia, Cherokee National Forest in Tennessee, Grayson Highlands State Park, and other public lands.